 Many experts believe that AI is the future of cybersecurity, and new, promising use cases for AI are emerging.
 But this future doesn’t eliminate humans—if anything the involvement of people in the process is just as important as ever.
 In the foreseeable future, skilled security experts will always be necessary to make AI more intelligent.

-How Hybrid AI Can Improve Your Security
+How Hybrid AI Can Improve Your Cybersecurity

 To see how hybrid AI might improve your defenses, let’s consider how traditional AI works.
 An AI-driven solution gathers information like event logs and network flow data, transforms it into correlated observations, and then produces alerts, which spur actions —for instance it quarantines a server, blocks connection to a website, or disables a compromised user account.